-In the age of COVID-19, parents are facing immense pressure to protect both their families and their income.
+Parents face immense pressure to protect their families and their income with everything happening worldwide.
 This can create a boiler room environment inside the home.
 When drinking is involved, it can make things even tougher.
 Is choosing a sober curious lifestyle a possible solution?

-Alcohol sales have increased by 243% along with a rise in domestic violence since the coronavirus started in America.
-Is self-soothing with alcohol making it worse for families?
-The “sober curious” movement may be part of the answer to provide healthier and more intentional coping skills for stressed-out parents.
+But the question remains: Is self-soothing with alcohol making it worse for families?
+The “sober curious” movement may be part of the answer to providing healthier and more intentional coping skills for stressed-out parents.

 *As an Amazon Associate, we earn from qualifying purchases.*

 Sober curious is a philosophy of living.
 It is the intentional and deliberate choice to pause drinking booze for a designated amount of time.
 Instead of drinking, the sober curious replace the default alcohol habit with positive, life-affirming activities that make you feel more present in daily life.
 It’s also non-judgmental and avoids labeling people as alcoholics or recovering alcoholics.

 The sober curious movement was first trademarked by Ruby Warrington, a British author, through her now-famous book, Sober Curious: The Blissful Sleep, Greater Focus, Limitless Presence, and Deep Connection Awaiting Us All on the Other Side of Alcohol.
 She promotes the choice of sobriety as a conscious lifestyle.

 According to Warrington, sober curious means “to choose to question, or get curious about, every impulse, invitation, and expectation to drink, versus mindlessly going along with the dominant drinking culture.”
 She came up with the idea after too many groggy mornings from over-drinking the night before.
 Later, she went on to host alcohol-free events for adults who decided to stop over-drinking as a way to self-medicate from daily stress.